 Who: A person who: 1) loads, unloads, or handles hazardous materials; 2) designs, manufactures, fabricates, inspects, marks, maintains, reconditions, repairs, or tests a package, container, or packaging component that is represented, marked, certified, or sold as qualified for use in transporting hazardous material in commerce; 3) prepares hazardous materials for transportation; 4) is responsible for safe transport of hazardous materials; and/or 5) operates a vehicle used to transport hazardous materials.

 What: General awareness, security, function/job-specific, and safety.
 Related training conducted by employers to comply with the hazard communication programs required by OSHA (29 CFR 1910.120 or 1910.1200) or EPA (40 CFR 311.1) may be used to satisfy certain portions of the HAZMAT training that are comparable to the other training.

-When: Initial training to occur within 90 days of for new HAZMAT employee or a HAZMAT employee who changes job functions (must be directly supervised by a properly trained and knowledgeable HAZMAT employee until then).
-Recurrent training for HAZMAT employee required at least once every three years.
+When: Initial training to occur within 90 days of a new HAZMAT employee or a HAZMAT employee who changes job functions (must be directly supervised by a properly trained and knowledgeable HAZMAT employee until then).
+Recurrent training for HAZMAT employees is required at least once every three years.

 For more information about EnviroScience’s Environmental Compliance Training programs, contact us below.

 Few environmental firms in the country retain EnviroScience’s degree of scientific know-how, talent, and capability under one roof.
 The diverse backgrounds of our biologists, environmental engineers, scientists, and divers enable us to provide comprehensive in-house services and an integrated approach to solving environmental challenges—saving clients time, reducing costs, and ensuring high-quality results.